RFD property for groupoid C*-algebras of amenable groupoids and for crossed products by amenable actions: Introduction

-The latter result leads almost immediately to a characterisation of the RFD property for the crossed products arising from amenable actions of discrete groups on locally compact spaces (see \cite{TomiyamaBook} for related earlier results).
-This brings out to our next topic, namely the study of the RFD property for crossed products arising from amenable actions of discrete groups on \emph{arbitrary} C*-algebras.
-Here we obtain a complete characterisation, as formulated below in the next of the key results of our paper.
-Note that this features again `density of finite orbits', as appearing in a different context in Theorem \ref{thm:A}.
+This paper investigates the RFD property for two prominent classes of C*-algebras - crossed products by amenable actions of discrete groups and C*-algebras of amenable \'etale groupoids.

+Crossed products by amenable actions are among the most notable and well studied classes of C*-algebras.
+In particular there are examples of RFD crossed products, but the most general result that has been obtained up to now is a result by Tomiyama \cite{TomiyamaBook} that characterizes the RFD property of crossed products $C(X)\rtimes G$ of commutative C*-algebras under the assumption that all irreducible representations of $G$ are finite-dimensional (in other words, by \cite{Thoma}, $G$ is virtually abelian).
+In this paper we obtain a complete characterisation, for an arbitrary, not necessarily commutative, C*-algebra and any amenable action.
+Below the notation $S(A)/_\approx$ and $\Rep(A)/_\approx$ is used for the state space and the collection of all representations up to unitary equivalence.

 \begin{thmx} Let $G$ be a discrete group, $A$ a C*-algebra and $\alpha$ an amenable action of $G$ on $A$.
-Then the following conditions are equivalent: \begin{itemize} \item [(i)] $A\rtimes G$ is RFD; \item[(ii)] G is MAP and finite-dimensional elements of $\Prim(A)$ whose orbits are finite are dense in Prim(A). \end{itemize} \end{thmx}
+Then the following conditions are equivalent: \begin{itemize} \item [(i)] $A\rtimes G$ is RFD; \item[(ii)] G is MAP and finite-dimensional elements of $\Prim(A)$ whose orbits are finite are dense in Prim(A). \item[(iii)] $G$ is MAP and every pure state of $A$ can be approximated in weak$^*$-topology by finite-dimensional states whose orbits in $S(A)/_\approx$ are finite; \item[(iv)] $G$ is MAP and any representation of $A$ is a corner of a representation which can be approximated in the SOT-topology by finite-dimensional representations whose orbits in $\Rep(A)/_\approx$ are finite. \end{itemize} \end{thmx}

+In particular in the case when $A$ is commutative and $G$ is virtually abelian we obtain Tomiyama's theorem, and in the case of trivial $A$ we recover Bekka's theorem.
+Note that in (iii) and (iv) above we can also replace `finite' by `trivial'.

+The equivalence $(i)\Leftrightarrow (ii)$ is inspired by Bekka's theorem and his idea of showing RFD by approximating the $\delta$-trace by finite-dimensional states.
+We note though that finding a right way of implementing this idea for crossed products finds significant obstacles when the C*-algebra is non-commutative.
+While finite-dimensional representations of $C(X)\rtimes G$ are completely described by Tomiyama, his construction simply does not work in the non-commutative case.
+We had to involve projective representations to be able to adjust Tomiyama's construction for general crossed products.
+The collection of representations we construct turn out to be sufficiently rich to allow the analysis of the RFD property of crossed products by amenable actions.

+The equivalences $(i)\Leftrightarrow (iii) \Leftrightarrow (iv)$ can be considered as a dynamical version of Exel-Loring characterization of RFD C*-algebras \cite{ExelLoring} (with a proof using different methods than \cite{ExelLoring}).
+As Exel and Loring show, the possibility to describe RFD as a formally different approximation property for representations is very useful in certain situations, e.g. when dealing with free products.
+The equivalences above give such possibility for crossed products (see Subsection \ref{subsec:free} for an application of this).